-For as vast as Death Valley National Park is, clocking in at over 3 million acres, it’s surprisingly easy to see all of the top spots in Death Valley in one day.
-The main road through the park, highway 190, includes sites such as Badwater Basin, Devil’s Golf Course, and Mesquite Flat Sand Dunes among other bucket list locations.
-So ensure you’ve got a full tank of gas, plenty of water, snacks, and sunscreen, and let’s discuss the best things to do with one day in Death Valley National Park.
+For as vast as Death Valley National Park is, clocking in at over 3 million acres, it’s surprisingly easy to see all of the top things to do with one day in Death Valley.
+The main road through the park, Highway 190, includes sites such as Badwater Basin, Devil’s Golf Course, and Mesquite Flat Sand Dunes among other bucket list locations.
+So ensure you’ve got a full tank of gas, plenty of water, snacks, and sunscreen, and let’s discuss the best Death Valley itinerary for one day in this impressive National Park.

 This post contains affiliate links, which means that, at no additional cost to you, I will earn a tiny bit of income if you decide to make a purchase or booking.
 For more, check out my disclosure.